bchare/ncaabball/README.md

 **Q: How accurate are these calculations?**

+For Selection Sunday 2026:
+* I nailed the WAB for Kansas at 6.50, for Oklahoma at -0.73, and for Maine at -21.59.
+* All teams had an estimated WAB value to be accurate within 0.34.
+* 355 of 365 were accurate within 0.25.
+* The team that I overestimated the most was St. John's (estimated 7.20, actual 6.86.)
+* The team that I underestimated the most was Maryland (estimated -5.88, actual -5.70.)

-For Selection Sunday 2025:
+For Selection Sunday 2025 (old formula):
 * I nailed the WAB for Houston at 10.66, for Creighton at 2.69, and for Butler at -6.40.
 * All teams had an estimated WAB value to be accurate within 0.50.
 * 341 of 364 were accurate within 0.25.
 * The team that I overestimated the most was Coppin State (estimated -19.85, actual -20.16.)
 * The teams that I underestimated the most were all 16 SEC teams, with the most being Auburn (estimated 12.57, actual 13.06.)
-I didn't underestimate any non-SEC teams by more than 0.15.
-(I think it's suspicious.
-Yes, I know the SEC had a good season but that's accounted for in the calculations.)

 I'm only calculating the NCAA's version of the WAB.
 I can calculate Bart Torvik's WAB using his "Barthag" strength ratings, but I haven't tried to calculate those ratings from game data.